Haivision/srt/docs/API/statistics.md

 #### pktRcvDropTotal

-The total number of _dropped_ by the SRT receiver and, as a result, not delivered to the upstream application DATA packets (refer to [TLPKTDROP](https://github.com/Haivision/srt-rfc/blob/master/draft-sharabayko-mops-srt.md#too-late-packet-drop-too-late-packet-drop) mechanism).
+The total number of _dropped_ by the SRT receiver and, as a result, not delivered to the upstream application DATA packets (refer to [Too-Late Packet Drop](https://datatracker.ietf.org/doc/html/draft-sharabayko-srt-01#section-4.6) mechanism).
 Available for receiver.

 This statistic counts